Lise St-Denis

-Lise St-Denis (born April 18, 1940) is a Canadian former politician.
+Lise St-Denis (born April 18, 1940) is a former Canadian politician.
 She was elected to the House of Commons of Canada in the 2011 election and served a single term.
 She was elected in the electoral district of Saint-Maurice—Champlain as a member of the New Democratic Party, but crossed the floor to the Liberal Party of Canada on January 10, 2012, saying in French to explain her move: "Voters voted for Jack Layton.
 Jack Layton is dead."

 Prior to being elected, St-Denis was a teacher.
 She has bachelor's and master's degrees in Quebec literature and education.
 She previously ran as the New Democratic Party's candidate in Longueuil—Pierre-Boucher in the 2008 election, losing to Jean Dorion of the Bloc Québécois.

 Shortly after her election, St-Denis was diagnosed with non-Hodgkin's lymphoma.
-St-Denis did not stand for re-election in 2015.
+She did not stand for re-election in 2015.

-Before joining the Liberals, St-Denis supported Thomas Mulcair to be the next leader of the NDP.
+Before joining the Liberals, St-Denis supported Thomas Mulcair as the next leader of the NDP.